Care for your MüB.

 The most important thing to any fine instrument, up there with how well it's been built, is how well it's taken care of.
 It should be a fairly straightforward process.
 Instead, it's pretty clouded by misconceptions.
 Let's clear the air.

 Cleaning your bass is the easy part: use a good product made for the instrument you own.
 Finished wood and unfinished wood require different products.
 With lacquered/coated wood what you are actually cleaning is the finish - nowadays mostly a chemical product.
 The purpose of cleaning this kind of surface is to wipe off sweat, dust, smudges, fingerprints, lipstick marks, beer spills, Hello Kitty stickers and such.

 Unfinished wood, instead, needs to be nourished too.
 A maple fretboard is usually lacquered, so the above process applies.
 Otherwise, chances are that the fretboard wood is fully exposed.
 Take the habit of waxing it or oiling it every time you change strings.
 If you are a J. Jameson worshiper, please set a date on your calendar.
 How often really depends on how humid or dry your environment is and how much your fingers sweat.
-Probably every few months is a good starting point.
+Probably every couple of months is a good starting point.

 Which leads us to the next and way more important topic: humidity.

 "My country is very humid/very dry".

 It doesn't really matter what the climate out there is.
 Your bass doesn't know whether he (or she) is in Scotland or the Death Valley.
 'Climate' is the environment in the room where the instrument spends most of the time - a.k.a.
 Relative Humidity (RH).